rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher-launched-kubernetes-clusters-from-backup.md

     1. In the **Clusters** page, go to the cluster where you want to remove nodes.
     1. In the **Machines** tab, click **⋮ > Delete** on each node you want to delete.
 Initially, you will see the nodes hang in a `deleting` state, but once all etcd nodes are deleting, they will be removed together.
 This is due to the fact that Rancher sees all etcd nodes deleting and proceeds to "short circuit" the etcd safe-removal logic.

-1. After all etcd nodes are removed, add a new etcd node that you are planning to restore from.
-The new node must be assigned the role of `all` (etcd, controlplane, and worker).
+1. After all etcd nodes are removed, add the new etcd node that you are planning to restore from.
+Assign the new node the role of `all` (etcd, controlplane, and worker).

-    - If the node has previously been used in a cluster, [clean the node](../manage-clusters/clean-cluster-nodes.md#cleaning-up-nodes) first.
+    - If the node was previously in a cluster, [clean the node](../manage-clusters/clean-cluster-nodes.md#cleaning-up-nodes) first.
     - For custom clusters, go to the **Registration** tab and check the box for `etcd, controlplane, and worker`.
 Then copy and run the registration command on your node.
     - For node driver clusters, a new node is provisioned automatically.